-The Council reviewed its delivery of services provided by its Community Development Department in 2013.
+Council reviewed its delivery of services provided by its Community Development Department in 2013.
 The review recommended a re-organisation of the department, which was implemented during 2014.
-The reorganisation has provided cost savings to the Council.
+The reorganisation has provided cost savings to Council.

-In addition to this review, the Council reviews how it procures and delivers its Parks and Reserves services at the time of renewing individual asset management contracts.
+In addition to this review, Council reviews how it procures and delivers its Parks and Reserves services at the time of renewing individual asset management contracts.
 These reviews include consideration of the maintenance specification and how work is packaged together (e.g. the size and shape of contact areas).
+For example, there were previously three contract areas for grounds maintenance and associated services: Tasman Bay, Murchison and Golden Bay.
+The Tasman Bay and Murchison contract were merged into a single contract on 1 July 2015.

-Significant Effects
+9.3 Significant Effects